 From Mr. Squeaky’s first day with us, he had his eyes on Augustus.
 He’d sidle over to Augustus and perch next to him.
 Augustus ignored him.
-Augustus was secure in his place as the Alpha Bird…the Alpha Being, so this young bird was nothing to him.
+Augustus was secure in his place as the Alpha Bird…the Alpha Bein—so this new young bird was nothing to him.

 Through days, weeks, and months—two years to be exact—Squeaky would actively court Augustus.
 Augustus was unmoved.

 When the Beautiful AP would feed the birds in the morning, Squeaky would go into Augustus’s cage and gobble his food—but Augustus retaliated by simply waltzing into Mr. Squeaky’s cage to polish off Mr. Squeaky’s food.
 The food is exactly the same.

 The only thing Mr. Squeaky did that did not require any attention from anyone was to have sex with everything in and around him: his cage, top, left, right, bottom; his food dish; Augustus’s food dish; the perches, the handles to the cages, and his various toys and bells.
 A horny young fella, he had sex through the day and night.

 Finally, Augustus had an epiphany.
 He realized that he could spend his days being groomed by this new servant!
 No reciprocation necessary.
 Augustus learned to simply bend his head to signal Mr. Squeaky to start grooming.
 Augustus sparkles more and more with each passing day.

 Now these two guys rub against each other, kiss (yes, full-beak kisses!) and stay close all day long.
 Except, that is, when Mr. Squeaky goes off to have sex with some inanimate object, or when they fly onto my head to bask in my bushy, nest-like COVID-19 hair.